Ten Integrated Modules

-Woodland Management An exploration of sustainable woodland management.
+Woodland Management.
+An exploration of sustainable woodland management.
 Learn how to manage existing woodlands for production of timber, food, fuel, wildlife, community use and craft materials.
 Includes understanding woodland ecology, creating new woodlands, planning and funding.
 The majority of this module takes place in the woods.
 Led by Mike Gardener, Ben Law and Tim Gatfield.

-Organic Horticulture An extensive and practical study of growing fruit, vegetables and mushrooms organically.
+Organic Horticulture.
+An extensive and practical study of growing fruit, vegetables and mushrooms organically.
 Following the growing year you will learn propagation, fertility, soil management, pests and diseases, weed control, seed saving, composting and harvesting.
 A mix of classroom and practical sessions.
 Led by Tim Foster with others.

-Re-localisation An exploration of the possibilities of food and resource production, distribution and marketing in a re-localised world.
+Re-localisation.
+An exploration of the possibilities of food and resource production, distribution and marketing in a re-localised world.
 Looking at Transition models, local food initiatives, local economics and building ethical business models.
 Led by Jyoti Fernandez with Chris Sunderland of the Bristol Pound.

 Green Energy.
 Within the context of Climate Change, gain a practical understanding of alternative technology, energy efficiency and reducing our fossil fuel use.
 An exploration of local, national and global scale green energy initiatives.
 Includes a field trip and practical activities.
 Led by Trevor Houghton

-Group Dynamics An in depth study of the techniques and approaches that enable groups to face challenges creatively and positively.
+Group Dynamics.
+An in-depth study of the techniques and approaches that enable groups to face challenges creatively and positively.
 Including visioning, decision making, consensus, conflict resolution and planning approaches.
-Led by Sarah Pugh, and Danny Bala
+Led by Sarah Pugh and Danny Bala.

 There will be guest speakers in addition to the lead tutors.